uses

 Prior to this MacBook, my daily driver was a 2018 MacBook Pro with 8GB RAM.
 Talk about an upgrade!
 Apple Silicon is a new and developing technology, and with it comes a few pain points, but overall I couldn't be happier.

-Custom Desktop, Ryzen 7 5800X, 32GB RAM
+Custom Desktop, Ryzen 7 9800X3D, 32GB RAM

 I love building machines and configuring them to my liking, and this is no exception.
-Riced Arch Linux for the aesthetics, Neovim + tmux for maximum effeciency, I truly feel at home on this machine.
+Riced Arch Linux for the aesthetics, Neovim + tmux for maximum efficiency, I truly feel at home on this machine.
 This is where most of the magic happens.

-Arch
+Arch Linux

-I've tried a handful of distros from Ubuntu to Gentoo, and Arch is by far my favorite simply because of my familiarity with it and the power I feel like it bestows upon it's users.
+I've tried a handful of distros from Ubuntu to Gentoo, and Arch is by far my favorite simply because of my familiarity with it and the power I feel like it bestows upon its users.
 Using Arch, I feel like I have the freedom to prevent bloat and only use what I want while not sacrificing key, necessary features.

 Neovim

-A text editor is a programmers weapon, and to me Neovim is a well honed blade that I can fine-tune to my liking.
+A text editor is a programmer's weapon, and to me Neovim is a well honed blade that I can fine-tune to my liking.
 I am able to configure everything.
-While my setup is fairly minimal(I don't even use auto complete!), there are also countless plugins designed to do exactly whatever it is you want to do.
+While my setup is fairly minimal (I don't even use auto complete!), there are also countless plugins designed to do exactly whatever it is you want to do.

 Kitty